SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

    - as part of the **long description**
    - the *.py* file should also contain a comment identifying *who* converted/created the model file

+Models that do not conform to these requirements will *never* be incorporated into the built-in library.

 More complete documentation for the sasmodels package can be found at `<http://www.sasview.org/sasmodels>`_.
 In particular,